Stanley Radwan: Post-World War

 After the war, Radwan immigrated to Northeastern Ohio in the United States.
-He traveled as a wrestler and strongman performing feats such as straightening horseshoes, pulling cars with his teeth, reclining on a bed of nails while volunteers stones on his chest and bending quarters.
+He traveled as a wrestler and strongman performing feats such as straightening horseshoes, pulling cars with his teeth, bending quarters, and reclining on a bed of nails while volunteers stones on his chest.
 For twenty years, Radwan was undefeated as a professional wrestler.

 Radwan lived in Cleveland, Ohio, where he was a member of several Polish fraternal organizations and clubs.
 He hosted a Polish language radio show on Sundays and wrote for two Polish language newspapers.
 He was also a body guard for local politicians, such as former Mayor Ralph Perk.
 His popularity among Polish-Americans in Cleveland was valuable to local politicians.

 A movie about his life titled The Atomic Man was discussed but never made.

 Death

 Radwan died in 1998 and was survived by two sons, a daughter, and seven grandchildren.